Disorder-enhanced transport in a chain of lossy dipoles strongly coupled to cavity photons: Eigenspectrum analysis and localization properties

 In the second row of Fig.~\ref{fig:Probability density for different disorder}, we show the same quantities for a dark state with eigenfrequency $\omega_n^\mathrm{pol}/\omega_0 = 1.0$.
 As one can see from panel (d), this fully dipolar state already becomes affected by a weak disorder strength $W/\omega_0=0.01$, but the exponential localization occurs only at a stronger disorder strength $W/\omega_0=0.1$, visible in panel (e).
-We note that in addition to the exponential peak, algebraic tails with very small amplitude are also present in this localized state.
+We note that in addition to the exponential peak, exponentially localized states also include algebraic tails with very small amplitude.
 By increasing further the disorder strength to $W/\omega_0=1$ in panel (f), the state acquires a photonic weight and becomes semilocalized.
 The same mechanism is visible in the third row of Fig.~\ref{fig:Probability density for different disorder} [panels (e)-(g)] for a mainly dipolar polariton with eigenfrequency $\omega_n^\mathrm{pol}/\omega_0 = 1.06$, which, due to its polaritonic nature, remains unaffected at weak disorder strength [see Fig.~\ref{fig:Probability density for different disorder}(g)].